Triple clasp formulas for $C_2$ webs: Clasp coefficients

-\begin{rmk} Again, we could stop here and solve the recurrence relations since the local intersection form for the weight $(-1, 0)$ is linked to itself and the weights we have computed recursions for previously.
-In fact every weight in $V(\varpi_1)$ appears in this recursion for the local intersection form of $(-1, 0)$.
-We conjecture this pattern appears in general (i.e. for other types and/or higher ranks) when computing the local intersection form of an antidominant weight. \end{rmk}
+\begin{rmk} Again, we could stop here and solve the recursive relations since the local intersection form for the weight $(-1, 0)$ involves the weights $(-1, 0)$ and the weights we have computed recursions for previously. \end{rmk}